Do You Base Your Prices on a Minimum Gross Profit?

 I recommend working with a spreadsheet program, such as Google Sheets, Microsoft Excel, or Apple Numbers.
 These programs automatically update your gross margin when you change your inputs.

-Should your product mix not yield enough gross margin to clear your minimum margin threshold, tilt your mix towards products and services with higher margins.
+If your product mix doesn’t yield enough gross profit to meet your minimum gross profit threshold, adjust your mix towards products and services with higher gross profits.
 You can also increase the quantities by selling more or raise your prices.

 It's perfectly okay to repeat this step a few times to get it right.